ProfessionalWiki/Maps/INSTALL.md

 * Choose the version constraint.
 Typically you want to pick `~x.y.z`, where `x.y.z` is the latest version of Maps
 * Run `composer update`

-For upgrading, simply edit the `composer.local.json` or `composer.json` and updte the version constraint.
+For upgrading, simply edit the `composer.local.json` or `composer.json` and update the version constraint.
+Then run `composer update`.

 Example of a `require` section with both Maps and Semantic MediaWiki: